Real Estate Investing

 REIT's fees and Tax considerations.

-You can verify publicly traded and non-traded REIT registration using SEC's EDGAR system.
+You can verify publicly traded and non-traded REIT registration using the SEC's EDGAR system.
 You can also use it to review a REIT's annual and quarterly reports and offer a prospectus.

 Frequently Asked Questions